 - Containers include pod security policies, pod security contexts, scanning images and runtimes for vulnerabilities.
 Also involves using App Armor or Seccomp (Secure Computing) to restrict container access to the underlying node.

 Best practice guidance - Use logical isolation to separate teams and projects.
 Try to minimize the number of physical AKS clusters you deploy to isolate teams or applications.

 With logical isolation, a single AKS cluster can be used for multiple workloads, teams, or environments.
 Kubernetes Namespaces form the logical isolation boundary for workloads and resources.

 Logical separation of clusters usually provides a higher pod density than physically isolated clusters.
 There's less excess compute capacity that sits idle in the cluster.
 When combined with the Kubernetes cluster autoscaler, you can scale the number of nodes up or down to meet demands.
 This best practice approach to autoscaling lets you run only the number of nodes required and minimizes costs.

 Kubernetes environments, in AKS or elsewhere, aren't completely safe for hostile multi-tenant usage.
+In a multi-tenant environment multiple tenants are working on a common, shared infrastructure.
+As a result if all tenants cannot be trusted, you need to do additional planning to avoid one tenant impacting the security and service of another.
 Additional security features such as Pod Security Policy and more fine-grained role-based access controls (RBAC) for nodes make exploits more difficult.
 However, for true security when running hostile multi-tenant workloads, a hypervisor is the only level of security that you should trust.
 The security domain for Kubernetes becomes the entire cluster, not an individual node.
 For these types of hostile multi-tenant workloads, you should use physically isolated clusters.